ascholerChemeketa/cs160Reader/_sources/SQLIntro/exercises.rst

     :dburl: /_static/movies.db
     :practice: T

-    Write a query to select all of the columns of the movies that are in the genre 'Sci-Fi'.
+    Write a query to select all of the columns of the movies that are in the genre ``"Sci-Fi"``.
-    Many movies have multiple genres, we want to include every movie where Sci-Fi is anywhere in the list of genres.
+    Many movies have multiple genres, we want to include every movie where Sci-Fi is anywhere in the list of genres - you will have to use ``LIKE``.
     ~~~~

     ====